MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 keywords: azure cli variables, azure cli commands, value of variable, shell variables
 ---

-# Specifying values in Azure CLI commands
+# How to use variables in Azure CLI commands

 In addition to specifying values directly in a command, you can provide values in several ways: